websanova/vue-auth/docs/StepByStepGuide.md

 Make sure you are exposing the proper headers on the backend.

-In the case of using JTW `Authorization` header you might have some headers like so.
+In the case of using JWT `Authorization` header you might have some headers like so.

 ```
 Access-Control-Allow-Methods: GET, POST, PUT, DELETE, OPTIONS;